xuniversox/Wander-Codex/README.md

 # Wander-Codex

-#### Informative codex for the wander confused through World of Warcraft
+#### informative codex for the wander confused through World of Warcraft